Beyond the Final Label: Exploiting the Untapped Potential of Classification Histories in Astronomical Light Curve Analysis: Data and Analysis Set-up

 Since the number of classifications per object ranges from a few to more than a thousand, to have enough sample size for studying the temporal evolutions and to prevent objects in the same training batch from differing drastically in length, we only select objects with at least 15 classifications and apply truncation with a maximum length of 100 timestamps.
 Note that one could use different lower and upper cuts for a more holistic investigation.
 The sample sizes after the filtering, labeled as percentages retained, are presented in Table \ref{table1} for all selected classifiers.
 The median length of classifications for all classes is less than five, which explains the relatively low retention percentages.

 For most objects, observations are irregularly spaced and clustered, including some with large gaps with no measurements, due to the survey's observation plan.
 The irregular nature is well-reflected in Figure \ref{fig:pmfs}.
 To account for the highly irregular time series, we compute four additional absolute and relative temporal features based on the observation history for each object, namely, the raw timestamps, time since the first classification, time since the previous classification, and time to the next classification.
+The time to the next classification is a feature of the classification history rather than of a forecast.
+I.e., at each step it records the interval to the following classification, so it is defined only for steps that have a successor.
+It thus uses no information beyond what the classification history already provides, and the final, most recent classification simply carries no value for this feature.
 These temporal features are normalized to the range $[0,1]$ and directly concatenated to the existing time series.
 As suggested by \cite{shukla2021multi}, concatenation-based time encodings have been widely adopted for modeling irregularly sampled time series \citep{zhang2019attain, song2018attend, tan2020data}, in contrast to directly adding positional encodings to input embeddings as used in standard transformers \citep{vaswani2017attention}.

 There are more sophisticated approaches for handling the irregular time series using learnable time embeddings or interpolations; additional discussion of this matter will be presented in Section \ref{sec:methods}.
 The resulting data take the form of a ten-dimensional multivariate time series, with five channels of classification probabilities, one channel for the raw flux, and four temporal feature channels at each timestamp.
 We use these multivariate time series directly without any further feature extraction or augmentation, aiming to retain the full raw information without complicating the framework.